 Starting your garden plan with a general outline is a great way to figure out what you want and where you want it.
-Creating a layout of the areas you would like or already have in your garden, such as a pool, seating, and cooking areas, is a good start.
+Creating a layout of the areas you would like or already have in your gardens, such as a pool, seating, and cooking areas, is a good start.
 Then you need to decide if you want to make your garden a private oasis or open.
 The next step is filling these areas with flowers, plants, and accessories to complete your project.

 One way to make your garden stand out and create some privacy from your neighbors is to use privet hedges.
 Privet hedges create a border around your garden, property, or any area you want to keep private.
-They can be square cutting off all access to an area except where there is an intended opening, or privet hedges can act as more of a screen that shades an area without blocking it off.
+They can be square, cutting off all access to an area except where there is an intended opening, or privet hedges can act as more of a screen that shades an area without blocking it off.

 When you visit the plant nursery, you will want to figure out what kind of plant you would like to use for your hedge.
 Would you like boxwoods or a Japanese Barberry to bring in more color?
 If you want a formal look, go with boxwoods, but choose the barberry or maybe a Cypress if you're looking for something different.
 Ask someone working at the nursery what they recommend.
 They may have something available that you would never have thought of.